-Well known for its 5th century Temple of Apollo Epicurius, the remote archaeological site of Bassae was the first site in Greece to be added to the UNESCO World Heritage list.
+Well known for its 5th century Temple of Apollo Epicurius (‘Apollo the helper’), this relatively remote archaeological site of Bassae was the first site in Greece to be added to the UNESCO World Heritage list.
 Even though it is one of the better preserved ancient temples in Greece and certainly worth a visit, visitors to the site will find that the temple is now covered with a protective, large white tent.
 Inside the temple was decorated with a spectacular marble frieze, the so-called Bassae Frieze, which is on display in London at the British Museum.

 Epidaurus was an ancient city that developed around the shrine of Asklepios, the Greek god of medicine.
 From the 6th century BC onwards it became a vast city with many shrines and hospitals.
 Although an ancient healing sanctuary, today Epidaurus better known for its 4th century BC theatre.
 This particular theatre is considered to be one of the masterpieces of Greek architecture, given its exceptional acoustics that enable whispers on the stage to be heard throughout the 14,000 strong audience.